How young women led their communities in the face of a pandemic

-This month, the Generation Equality Forum will take place in Paris and virtually – bringing together women’s rights activists, civil society, governments and the private sector to chart a new way forward for gender equality.
-Young activists are calling for their voices to be heard at this forum, and in all decision-making spaces.
+This month, the Generation Equality Forum took place in Paris and virtually – bringing together women’s rights activists, civil society, governments and the private sector to chart a new way forward for gender equality.
+Young activists called for their voices to be heard at this forum, and in all decision-making spaces.

 Now more than ever, we must listen to young women leaders.

 That’s why it was powerful to witness young women come together during this year’s UN Commission on the Status of Women (CSW) to make their demands clear.

 At a parallel session during this years’ CSW, young women from Asia and the Pacific joined together virtually to discuss their experiences as leaders during COVID-19.

 Watch the recording above and listen to the voices of five leaders who have advocated for change on behalf of themselves and other young women in Tonga, Cambodia, Papua New Guinea and Samoa throughout the course of the pandemic.

 In each of these countries, and across the globe, governments, non-governmental organisations and feminist movements must adapt to include and support young women, particularly in times of crises.
 During this discussion, the young women leaders shared their reflections on how that support can be shaped to empower the next generation to lead their communities through future disasters.

 “If we are discussing the world in which we are going to be living in tomorrow – the world that we as young women are going to be leading and becoming doctors, future prime ministers and mothers – I believe that our vision, ideas and opinions are very much needed in these public decision-making spaces,” said Anamalia Falemaka from the Talitha Project in Tonga.

 “We can contribute and bring up the different things in our society that we as young women are affected by, that is why we should be included.
 Our voices do matter in these kinds of decision making.
 They will make it a safer and more healthy places for us to live in in the future.”